Reviewing the status of service requests

 To verify request details

-To access service requests, select Reports > Service Requests.
+- To access service requests, go to Reports > Service Requests in BMC Digital Workplace.

 If a service request has confidential questions in the questionnaire, the confidential answers are not displayed on the User Responses tab.